xlansoftware/ledgereleven/docs/hosting/index.md

     docker-compose up -d
     ```

-## Production-Ready Environment
+## Reverse Proxy

-For a more robust, production-ready environment, we recommend adding a reverse proxy, such as Nginx, as an additional layer between the Cloudflare Tunnel and the application.
+For a more robust environment, we recommend adding a reverse proxy, such as Nginx, as an additional layer between the Cloudflare Tunnel and the application.

 In this setup:
 1.  **Cloudflare Tunnel** acts as the first line of defense, protecting your network from DDoS attacks and other malicious traffic.